18F/18f.gsa.gov/_join/open-positions/consulting-software-engineer-gs15.md

 - Keep up-to-date on policies and trends that affect the organization and shape stakeholders’ views.
 - Adapt to change and quickly integrate new information.
 - Formulate and execute consistently against objectives and priorities.
-- Take a long-term view and build a shared vision with people across TTS, GSA, and across the US Government.
+- Take a long-term view and build a shared vision with people across TTS, GSA, and across the U.S. government.

 ## Basic Information